The sodium blood test measures the amount of sodium in the blood.

 This test is usually done as part of an electrolyte or basic metabolic panel blood test.

 Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in your urine.
 A small amount is lost through stool and sweat.

 Many things can affect this balance.
-Your doctor may order this test if you:
+Your provider may order this test if you: